sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/howto/interact.md

 `kubectl` can be used from the `admin-pi` right away.
 The `kubeconfig` file is already configured to point to the Talos cluster.
 The `bootstrap-talos.sh` merged the config into `~/.kube/config`.

+!!! note "A word on Infrastructure as Code"
+    Keep in mind, that we treat everything as code.
+So we avoid running e.g. `kubectl apply` commands entirely.
+Instead, we use ArgoCD to manage the applications and configurations deployed to the Talos Cluster.
+There might be times when a PoC for e.g. Terraform establishes new ways to deploy applications to Kubernetes.
+But these PoCs still follow Infrastructure as Code principles.

 ## k9s

 `k9s` is a terminal-based UI to interact with Kubernetes clusters.
 The tool is installed on the `admin-pi` and uses the same `kubeconfig` file as `kubectl`.